stdapproach/sciArticle/ODE_Delta/raw/4_VerificationType0.md

 ###4.
-Verification by examples
+Verification by examples for Type 0
-Let's check the main result from previous chapter on examples Appendix B from.
-To prove the method we've created 8 Python scripts performing the calculation and generating the charts with results.
+Let's check the main result from previous chapter on examples Appendix B from (system Type0).
+To prove the method we've created number Python scripts performing the calculation and generating the charts with results.
-#####4.1 Example1 [Oliveira and Cortes, p.3]
+#####4.1 Example1 [Oliveira and Cortes, p.3], [Schiff, p.82]
 Consider the following first order ODE (Type 0a)
 $$
 \begin{cases}